sira313/eleventy-card/README.md

 ##### Blog
 Write your blog using markdown in [/blog/post](/blog/posts/) directory.
 #### Asset
-All asset are in [/asset](/asset/) directory and called in the frontmatter.
+All assets are in [/asset](/asset/) directory and called in the frontmatter.